zachsnow/slinger/README.md

 Minor caveat: the script *must* be served via `https` because security.

-However, if you want Slack load your user scripts and stylesheets every time you open the app or join a new workspace, you can patch `Slack.app` to do just that.
+However, if you want Slack load your user scripts and stylesheets every time you open the app or join a new workspace, you can patch `Slack.app` to do just that!
+Read on...

 ## Installation